Biwei-Huang/Causal-Discovery-from-Nonstationary-Heterogeneous-Data/README.md

 %%%%%%%%%%%%%
 EXAMPLE
 %%%%%%%%%%%%%
-example1.m and example2.m give two example of using this package.
+example1.m and example2.m give two examples in using this package.

 %%%%%%%%%%%%%